Skip to main content

 [ Percent change unless otherwise noted]

-Interest costs are seen as totalling $12.7 billion this year, which is a downgrade from Budget 2024, as the province has benefitted from lower-than-anticipated interest rates.
-As a share of revenues, these costs are pegged at 6% this year, well below the long-run average and miles away from the threatening levels observed in the 1990s.
+Interest costs are seen as totaling $16.2 billion this year, versus a $15.1 billion tally in FY 2024/25.
+As a share of revenues, these costs are pegged at 6.4% this year, below the long-run average and well shy of the threatening levels observed in the 1990s.

-The province is tracking a major improvement in its net debt-to-GDP.
-This fiscal year, it’s pegged at 37.8% – nearly 1.5 ppts below what was expected in the spring budget, and well shy of the 40% sustainability threshold set by the province.
-If realised, this ratio would be at its lowest level since FY 2011/12.
+The province is tracking a modest improvement in its debt burden.
+In FY 2025/26, it’s pegged at 37.7% – a slight 0.2 ppts below what was expected Budget 2025, and shy of the 40% sustainability target set by the province.
+For context, the ratio has averaged about 39% since the Global Financial Crisis.

-Net debt-to-GDP is projected to hover around this level over the medium term, lifted by capital spending.
-Indeed, the delivery of major infrastructure projects, such as highways and hospitals, remains a major pillar of the government’s fiscal update.
-In total, some $30 billion in overall infrastructure expenditures have been earmarked for this fiscal year, as part of a 10-year $191 billion infrastructure plan.
+Net debt-to-GDP is projected rise over the medium term, owing to a hefty capital spending plan.
+Indeed, the delivery of major infrastructure projects remains a key plank in the government’s fiscal plan.
+Some $33 billion in infrastructure expenditures are expected this fiscal year, as part of a 10-year $201 billion infrastructure plan.

-Borrowing requirements for this fiscal year are expected to total $37.5 billion (with 84% of this requirement fulfilled so far), down from $42.6 billion in FY 2023/24.
+Long-term borrowing requirements for this fiscal year are expected to total $42.5 billion (with 76% of this requirement fulfilled so far), down slightly from what was expected in Budget 2025.

 Bottom Line